bbc/citron/scripts/preprocess/README.md

 # Preprocessing PARC 3.0 #

 Training models for Citron requires data in [Citron's Annotation Format](../../docs/data_format.md).
-This can be extracted from PARC 3.0 and PDTB v2.0 using the following scripts.
+Suitable data can be extracted from PARC 3.0 and PDTB v2.0 using the following scripts.

-To retrain the Coreference Resolver it is also necessary to obtain coreference information from the CoNLL-2011 Shared Task dataset.
+To retrain the Coreference Resolver suitable data can also be extracted from the CoNLL-2011 Shared Task dataset.

 ## Usage ##